 Gifts-in-kind Non-cash donations.
 For example, receipt of an asset or service, discounts other than in the normal course of business and non-commercial or excessive payment for goods or services (including membership).
 Gifts-in-kind must be disclosed for an amount that reflects the fair value, that is, normally the commercial or sale value of the item or service.
-Examples of gifts-in-kind: The donation of legal advice by a solicitor.
-The donation of the use of premises to conduct a candidate's campaign activities.
+Examples of gifts-in-kind: the donation of legal advice by a solicitor the donation of the use of premises to conduct a candidate's campaign activities.
 Indexation The disclosure threshold is indexed to the All Groups Consumer Price Index.
 A listing of disclosure thresholds is available on the AEC website.
+Party unit A party unit, in relation to a candidate or group, means a body of persons appointed or engaged to form a committee to assist the campaign of the candidate or group in an election.
+Sometimes known as campaign committees.
 Period of disclosure Annual returns cover a financial year, that is, the period from 1 July to 30 June.
-Public inspection Disclosure returns are available for inspection by the public at www.aec.gov.au, through public access terminals in AEC State Offices located in each state and territory capital city and at the AEC National Office in Canberra.
+Public inspection Disclosure returns are available for inspection by the public at www.aec.gov.au , through public access terminals in AEC State Offices located in each state and territory capital city and at the AEC National Office in Canberra.
 Annual returns are made available from the first working day in February each year.
-Registered political party A political party registered with the AEC or any state or territory branch of a federally registered political party.
+Registered political party A political party registered with the AEC, or any state or territory branch of a federally registered political party.
 Registration with a state or territory electoral authority does not confer federal registration.

-Related body corporate Section 50 of the Corporations Act 2001 provides that where a body corporate is: a holding company of another body corporate, a subsidiary of another body corporate, or a subsidiary of a holding company of another body corporate, the first-mentioned body and the other body are 'related' to each other.
+Related body corporate Section 50 of the Corporations Act 2001 provides that where a body corporate is: a holding company of another body corporate a subsidiary of another body corporate or a subsidiary of a holding company of another body corporate the first-mentioned body and the other body are 'related' to each other.
 Transactions of related body corporates should be consolidated when determining whether the disclosure threshold has been reached.
 Senate group Two or more candidates for election to the Senate who made a written request to the AEC with their nominations that their names be grouped on the ballot-paper, or grouped in a specified order.
 State branch A branch or division of a federally registered political party organised on the basis of a state or territory.
 State branches are treated as separate political parties for funding and disclosure purposes.
-The Act The Commonwealth Electoral Act 1918.
+The Electoral Act The Commonwealth Electoral Act 1918.
 Third party A term used to describe a person or organisation who incurs political expenditure, other than political parties, candidates, Senate groups and donors.
 Volunteer labour A service provided free of charge to a party by any other person where that service is not one for which that person normally receives payment.
 Volunteer labour provided to a registered political party does not need to be disclosed as a donation by that person or the registered political party.
-Examples of volunteer labour: A person handing out how-to-vote cards.
+An example of volunteer labour could include: person handing out how-to-vote cards.